riceissa/issarice.com/pages/having-ideas-that-are-lying-around.md

 > [http://www.policemisconduct.net](http://www.policemisconduct.net/) (no involvement from me), and the forthcoming Free Drugs website as creating
 > that base of "ideas lying around."

+[Sebastian Nickel](http://sebastiannickel.com/) quotes "[The Idea Trap](http://www.econlib.org/library/Columns/y2004/Caplanidea.html)" by Bryan Caplan, which puts forth the opposite idea: that progress happens not when a crisis occurs, but when things are already going well.
+As Caplan concludes:

+> The voice of reason \[...\] gets its most sympathetic hearing when things are running smoothly, so the public is calm enough to think rationally about how to improve on the status quo

+It would be interesting to ask which of these is right, but we won't do that here.
+Instead, I want to explore whether Friedman's quote has

 Some more thoughts:

 - I like to keep up a "rolling release" model for this site, so that all my latest ideas are available for people to read
 - Having everything online means I can easily link to some page---say, if a relevant discussion comes up
+- I am always conscious of the [openness and availability](./openness-and-availability-of-content) of what I write.